particle-iot/docs/src/content/tutorials/device-os/led.md

 }}

 Be sure to release the mode button as soon as you get to fast blinking yellow, otherwise you'll go one step farther and clear all of your settings as well.

-{{/if}}

-{{#if electron}}
-_Since 0.6.0_

-{{device-animation device "blink" "lime" }}

-The Electron can store a backup copy of any desired user firmware in flash memory at address 0x080A0000, separate from user flash memory which is located at 0x08080000.
-This backup copy of firmware can be restored to user memory with a button sequence that is only available when the backup copy flash memory contains a valid firmware image.
-To program your Electron with a backup copy of user firmware via USB, you'll need to put the Electron in [DFU Mode](/tutorials/device-os/led/#dfu-mode-device-firmware-upgrade-) and run this command: `particle flash --factory user-backup-firmware.bin`

-A CLI installation tutorial can be found [here.](/tutorials/developer-tools/cli/)

-And a usage guide [here.](/reference/developer-tools/cli/)

-To enter Firmware Reset Mode:

-1. Hold down BOTH buttons
-2. Release only the `{{reset-button}}` button, while holding down the `{{system-button}}` button.
-3. Wait for the LED to start flashing green or white (it will flash magenta, then yellow first)
-4. Release the `{{system-button}}` button
-{{/if}}

 ### Factory Reset

-{{#if has-gen3}}

-Gen 3 (Argon, Boron, Xenon) devices from the factory somewhat ironically do not have a factory user firmware backup image installed.
+Gen 3 (Argon, Boron) devices from the factory somewhat ironically do not have a factory user firmware backup image installed.
 Thus it's best if you pre-install one using the steps above first.

 To factory reset, hold down the MODE button and tap RESET.
 The status LED will blink: